Outpost asked me to help create Verity Studios' new website - capturing the magic of their indoor drone shows (for Metallica and Drake to name a few).

 Made with Magic People Voodoo People & a little bit of Trouble.
 Sitecore by Alpha Solutions & some occasional help from Anders Hallundbæk.
 Special credits to Asbjørn & Søren for bringing me on board - you guys rock!

-Visit beoplay.com or unfold the beautiful SS17 site or maybe get up close to the Portraits site.
+Visit beoplay.com or discover the new Bronze Collection or maybe get up close to the Portraits site.

 See some of the Awwwards we received.